 Select ‘Show more categories’ > ‘System & reserved’.

 In a nutshell, Storage Reserve is a new feature that Microsoft intends to test for improving Windows 10 experience.
 It will simplify the upgrading process by removing all the temporary unrequired OS files and allow the update to take over the full reserve area.
-In a case of misfortune, Windows will assume responsibility and guide you fully through steps to reduce the clutter or free up disk space.
+In the case of misfortune, Windows will assume responsibility and guide you fully through steps to reduce the clutter or free up disk space.

-Read: How to enable or disable Reserved Storage on Windows 10.
+- How to enable or disable Reserved Storage on Windows 10.